galih56/Online-Test-DumbWays/README.md

 ## Soal 4.
 ### A
 Write CRUD queries.
-source code can be find in folder simple-crud/simple_crud.sql.
+source code can be found in folder simple-crud/simple_crud.sql.

 ### B
 Build crud application with framework/language you desire.